 Other reasons for taking out a personal loan include paying for a wedding (2.67%), covering medical expenses (2.75%) or paying for a funeral (1.75%).

-Men more likely to take out a personal loan
+Men more likely to get a loan in 2021

 Decided you need a personal loan?
 Here are some tips on getting approved.